The Mexican: Plot

 In Mexico, Jerry is briefly arrested after a police officer notices Beck's blood in his car.
 Confiscating the pistol, the officer elaborates on its cursed history and takes it to a pawn shop.
 Ted arrives and reveals that the infamous Leroy has been sent after Sam.
 Jerry overhears a call with Nayman ordering Ted to kill him.
 They recover the pistol from the pawn shop, but Jerry confronts Ted and leaves with the gun.
 Realizing he grabbed Ted's passport instead of his own, he returns to find Ted has already fled.

-In Las Vegas, the well-dressed hitman murders the innocent Frank and returns for Sam, but is killed by a vengeful Leroy.
+In Las Vegas, the well-dressed hitman murders the innocent Frank and returns for Sam but is killed by a vengeful Leroy.
 Sam and Leroy fly to Mexico to meet Jerry, who crashes the car in an argument with Sam.
 Leroy finds the pistol and prepares to kill Jerry, but Jerry kills him first.
-He explains to a distraught Sam that Leroy was an imposter – his driver’s license reveals he is actually Winston Baldry – and that Jerry once met the real Leroy: the well-dressed hitman.
+He explains to a distraught Sam that Leroy was an imposter—his driver's license reveals he is actually Winston Baldry—and that Jerry once met the real Leroy, the well-dressed black hitman.
 Jerry realizes that Margolese hired the real Leroy, but Nayman sent Baldry to intercept Sam and the pistol, allowing him to sell it himself and frame Jerry.

-Sam and Jerry prepare to go their separate ways, but Sam remembers Baldry's advice to never give up when you truly love someone, and reconciles with Jerry.
-Soon after, Jerry gets kidnapped by the thieves who stole his car.
+Sam and Jerry prepare to go their separate ways, but Sam remembers Baldry's advice to never give up when you truly love someone and reconciles with Jerry.
+Soon afterward, Jerry is kidnapped by the thieves who stole his car.
 He is brought to Margolese, newly released from prison, who explains the true story of the pistol: it was crafted by a gunsmith for his daughter's marriage to a nobleman's cruel son, but the daughter and the gunsmith's assistant were truly in love.
 When the gun refused to fire for the nobleman's son, he killed the assistant, leading the daughter to take her own life with the pistol.

-Margolese reveals that his cellmate was the gunsmith's great-grandson; he was killed protecting Margolese, who swore to return the pistol to his cellmate's father.
+It is revealed that Margolese's cellmate was the gunsmith's great-grandson; he was killed protecting Margolese, who swore to return the pistol to his cellmate's father.
 Jerry agrees to give him the pistol, but Nayman kidnaps Sam.
-A Mexican standoff ensues, until Sam kills Nayman with the pistol; the shot dislodges a ring from the gunbarrel, which Jerry uses to propose to Sam.
+A Mexican standoff ensues until Sam kills Nayman with the pistol.
+The shot dislodges a ring from the gun barrel, which Jerry uses to propose to Sam.
 The Mexican pistol is restored to the gunsmith's family, as Jerry and Sam drive off together.